gilbertchen/duplicacy/README.md

 * Concurrent access: multiple clients can back up to the same storage at the same time
 * Snapshot migration: all or selected snapshots can be migrated from one storage to another

-The key idea behind Duplicacy is a concept called **Lock-Free Deduplication**, which can be summarized as follows:
+The key idea of **Lock-Free Deduplication** can be summarized as follows:

 * Use variable-size chunking algorithm to split files into chunks
 * Store each chunk in the storage using a file name derived from its hash, and rely on the file system API to manage chunks without using a centralized indexing database